chefrackmadeit/Yeet-FFL/IDEAS.md

 Note: first backend + login feature → expect more back-and-forth than the usual "commit and push" (build → Mike sets up Supabase + Vercel keys → push → debug together).

+## 📬 Email alert when a member signs in
+**Parked on 2026-07-24 — fully designed and built once, then backed out to revisit later.
+Reactions/login are already LIVE; this is an add-on.**

+Goal: Mike gets a real-time email the FIRST time each member ever signs in (e.g. "🏈 New sign-in: civil8").
+One email per person, no spam on repeat logins.
+Reuses the existing Gmail SMTP account (the one that sends magic links) — no new email service.

+How it works:
+- New table `public.first_signins` (user_id PK, email, manager_name, created_at),
+  RLS: a signed-in user may insert only their own row.
+- A client logger (`SignInLogger`, mounted in layout) does an upsert with `ignoreDuplicates` on sign-in → inserts a row ONLY the first time each person logs in (repeat logins = no-op = no email).
+- A Supabase Database Webhook on `first_signins` INSERT → POST to `/api/notify-signin` (Next.js Node route) → sends Mike an email via nodemailer
+  + Gmail SMTP.
+Secured with a shared `x-webhook-secret` header.

+Config Mike needs (when we revive it):
+1. Run `supabase/signin-notifications.sql` (creates the table + policy).
+2. Vercel env vars (Production): GMAIL_USER, GMAIL_APP_PASSWORD, NOTIFY_EMAIL,
+   SIGNIN_WEBHOOK_SECRET (a random string).
+3. Commit + Push (ships route + logger + nodemailer dep).
+4. Supabase → Database → Webhooks → new hook on public.first_signins, INSERT
+   only, HTTP POST to https://yeet-ffl.vercel.app/api/notify-signin, add header x-webhook-secret matching the env var.

+The code for all of this was written once (SignInLogger.js, api/notify-signin route, the SQL, nodemailer dep, layout wiring) — can be rebuilt quickly from this spec.
+Also considered: a private on-site "who's signed in" page as a no-email alternative/backup.